CondeNast/recipe_plugin/README.markdown

 The ZipList Recipe Plugin enables you to add a "Save Recipe" button to each recipe so that readers can add favorite recipes to a recipe box directly from your site.
 Each recipe they add includes a link back to your site so readers always go back to you for instructions.
 Plus, give your readers the option to add your recipe's ingredients right to their grocery shopping list.
 It’s easy with just one click.

 If you’re familiar with the open-source [RecipeSEO](http://recipeseo.com/) plugin built by Allison Day, you’ll quickly note that the ZipList Recipe Plugin is an extension of this plugin.
+The ZipList Recipe Plugin is very easy use, however, we also provide enhanced [step-by-step instructions](http://marketing.ziplist.com.s3.amazonaws.com/plugin_instructions.pdf).

 Among the new features added by ZipList are:

 **Works with WordPress 3.8.1:** Updated for full compatibility with WordPress 3.8.1.